 Share potential symptoms

-Much of the stigma older adults hold about mental illness is what symptoms may look like.
+Much of the stigma older adults hold about mental illness is rooted in not understanding what symptoms may look like.
 Though they can vary based on what condition a senior is experiencing, common symptoms include:

-With this information, seniors will be able to better recognize when it is they need help.
-They can then reach out to their loved ones, as well as a medical professional as necessary.
+With this information, seniors will be able to better recognize when they need help.
+They can then reach out to their family members or a mental health professional as necessary.

 Actively listen